oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 Now we are looking at the results:
-The EV will be loaded just before the first leaving and right after the arriving of the second drive.
+The EV will be fully reloaded, because of the losses just before the first leaving and right after the arriving of the second drive to refill the battery.

 .. figure:: /./_files/driving_domestic_power_socket.svg
     :align: center